Actress Amanda Bynes back in trouble with drug-driving arrest

 Officers said they saw her Mercedes-Benz sport-utility vehicle stopped in the middle of an intersection in the Sherman Oaks area, northwest of downtown Los Angeles.

-Bynes appeared disheveled at the time of the traffic stop, according to the incident report.
+Bynes appeared dishevelled at the time of the traffic stop, according to the incident report.

 The actress was released from Los Angeles jail at midday on Sunday after posting $15,000 bail, according to jail records.